cytoscape/cytoscape-manual/README.md

 ### Process for updating the manual for a new CS release ###

 1. Update version number and Copyright year (if applicable) in conf.py
 2. [Create a new release](https://github.com/cytoscape/cytoscape-manual/releases) with the relevant release number, for example 3.8.0. **This will automatically trigger a build at ReadTheDocs for this release.** Leave "binary attachments" emtpy.
-Do not added the "v" in front of the version number as suggested by GitHub (i.e., use 3.8.0 instead of v3.8.0).
+Do not add the "v" in front of the version number as suggested by GitHub (i.e., use 3.8.0 instead of v3.8.0).
 3. After 3-10 minutes, verify that the version-specific link works, for example: http://manual.cytoscape.org/en/3.8.2/

 ### Troubleshooting ###